wildgreendinosaur/Datathon_team105/LOAD_MODEL_INSTRUCTIONS.md

 and restart your file.

 # To import the data, please add a folder named "data" and have your data file inside

+## Please Run all the code in the file
+## After that, please run the last part for hidden data